W3 Company - 3Pl Accident 10 October 1970

 It is obvious that given his preparations Sgt Yandall rightly backed his troop’s skills and abilities against those of the VC force.
 Later changes to his plan, such as the intended approach proving to be tactically unsound, would have normally been announced by radio and the plan altered safely.
 And had 3Pl actually contacted the VC force the loss of his personal radio would have been hugely compensated for by the earlier preparations.

 Was there VC in front of 3Pl..?
-It has to be accepted that a party of VC were being tracked by Milo on 10 October 1970.
+Given the physical sign observed by 3Pl it has to be accepted that a party of VC were being tracked by Milo on 10 October 1970.
 The initial sign was probably 36-hours old when the track started but there were indications that the VC party were hampered by wounded and may have been travelling slowly.
 Frequent stops [as would be required if wounded were being carried by litter] would have caused the scent to concentrate and Milo would have reacted to the increased scent by indicating as he was trained to do.
 The Australian Tracker Platoon people interviewed for the research spoke highly of Milo as a competent tracking dog and they accept that the track was genuine.
 [Lt Alcock: “I have little doubt that each time Milo pointed, the enemy was close by, or had rested at that location allowing the scent to build."]
 [Pte Matusch: “great dog, great heart, good tracker”].
 Other 3Pl soldiers also recollect the track as they followed it although at times, where the scent may have drifted to one side it is probable that there would be little physical indication of the VC party movement.

 Was animosity shown the Australian dog after the accident..?
 Undoubtedly true, an example is Sgt Yandall offering 'to shoot the bloody dog' while waiting with Pte Dunlea on the pad prior to the Dustoff.
 Even if this sentiment was passed to the tracker team as bluster it can be imagined that the team members would have felt very defensive and concerned.
 BUT today most veterans spoken to are in agreement that the dog did not cause the accident, offering instead the [generalised] statement that Milo’s constant pointing ‘revved’ up their adrenalin which may have made them over-responsive to other stimuli.
 Cpl Preston for example recollects being unhappy about the manner in which the dog was used but states that the dog was ‘just doing its job’.
 These animals and their handlers have earned the right to have their service afforded the same courtesy and care of memory expected by all other veterans.